Aldo1998-hb/prtfolio/README.md

 ## Descrition
-On my portofolio you'll find a little bit about me. thera are also links to some of my projects.
+On my portofolio you'll find a little bit about me.
+There are also links to some of my projects.